 Operating and Service Income.
-Nontax revenues generated in the exercise of the administrative and regulatory functions by the national government.
-Includes hospital income, tuition fees of government schools and admission fees to government museums and parks.
+Non-tax revenues generated in the exercise of the administrative and regulatory functions by the national government.
+Which includes hospital income, tuition fees of government schools and admission fees to government museums and parks.
 Also includes revenues realized by government agencies from their business undertakings called for by the nature of their functions, and those income generated by social security agencies in the form of premiums earned from life and non-life insurance.

 Operating Expenditures.
-Costs incurred by Government in the exercise of its administrative, regulatory, or service functions.
+Costs incurred by the Government in the exercise of its administrative, regulatory, or service functions.